 Top 10 Soft Skills for Project Managers - Part 3

 As we reach the final instalment of this three part series on my top 10 soft skills of the project manager, let's look at what's been covered so far.
-In parts 1 and 2 I presented:
+In parts 1 and 2 of this series I presented:

 Being stubborn is often seen as a negative thing.
 In terms of project management, I see it as 100% positive.
 The effective project manager - and leader of any type, for that matter - needs to be bold and be stubborn in their decision-making and direction.
 A leader who wavers too often is seen as weak and will not be one that the legions will follow.
 It is very hard to get your project team or your customer to take you seriously as the project leader if you change your mind frequently or seem to have difficulty making bold choices and decisions.
 Decide - and don't take too long to decide - and move on.
 Be prepared to back up your decisions and actions.

 Project managers often don't have direct hiring/firing oversight and responsibility for their project team members.
 But that doesn't mean they don't need to be excellent resource managers.
 Knowing how to help cultivate interests and new skills in what their resources seem to be leaning towards serves two purposes.
 First, it helps the project team member grow as a skilled and valuable resource to the organisation.
 Second, it helps the project manager immediately if they find a project team resource who is skilled enough and confident enough to learn something new on the fly and take on additional and unexpected tasks.
 This can save the project manager - and the project budget - from taking a hit from on-boarding an 'expert' for a short-term need.
 It's a win-win situation.